 From the Tanah Merah Ferry Terminal, we travelled 45 minutes by ferry to reach Nongsapura.
 Singapore is one hour ahead of Batam’s time.
 Taking our land transfer to Turi Beach, we were warmly welcomed by their mascot, Awang.
 For my first impression, the reception area is spacious.
 With the Chinese New Year coming soon, the resort had itself ready for the festive season.
 Simply beautiful!

 My room is the Riani Deluxe Beachfront, which measures 42 sqm.
-This room has all the basic necessities like an umbrella, universal multi-plug power points and mosquito screens on the sliding doors.
+This room has all the necessities like an umbrella, universal multi-plug power points and mosquito screens on the sliding doors.

 Indonesia Cuisine For Lunch In Taming Sari Cafe